-Like the rest of the soldiers in General Burgoyne's Army, those at Ticonderoga wore clothing alterred due to events of the previous fall.
+The appearance of General Burgoyne's Army underwent a tremedous overhaul prior to their arrival at Ticonderoga in the summer of 1777.
+Their clothing was alterred due to events of the previous fall.
 In the fall of 1776 Captain John Paul Jones, patrolling the waters off the coast of Nova Scotia, captured the British merchant ship Mellish, destined for Canada and carrying much of the British Army's 1777 clothing supply.
 The capture of the Mellish would have profound effects on the appearance of the British Army in the following year.
 By the time General John Burgoyne assumed command of the army in early 1777, the regiments of his army were wearing clothing that was over a year old and had already seen an active season of campaigning.
 With no new clothing arriving for the troops by February 1777, steps were taken to modify and repair clothing for the upcoming campaign season.

 A General Order from Major General Phillips that appears in multiple orderly books at the beginning of February 1777 states: